 In 2018, Pérez Chada, who grew up in Argentina, received an NPF Early Career Research Grant for “Validation of the PsO Sleepy-Q and the PsA Sleepy-Q: Two Questionnaires to Characterize Sleep in Patients with Psoriasis and Psoriatic Arthritis.”

 She is a psoriasis and psoriatic arthritis clinical research fellow at Brigham and Women’s Hospital in Boston.

 SB: When did you know you wanted to become a doctor?

 LPC: I always knew I wanted to be a physician, like my father.
 I looked up to him.
 I also wanted to get into the systemic causes behind the diagnoses.

 During my residency, my first patient had psoriasis.
 His quality of life was affected.
-It really affected me and it woke up my interest in psoriasis.
+It really affected me and it sparked my interest in psoriasis.
 By the end of my residency I was working in the psoriasis center and I was an investigator in clinical trials.